Single Ply (Solid Shell)

 Versatile Snare Bed

-We wanted a versatile snare bed that would enable articulate and dynamic sound across the full range of tension & position of the snare wires.
+We wanted a versatile snare bed that would enable articulate and dynamic sound across the full range of tension & position of the snare wires regardless of the number of wires being used.
 To accomplish this, we prototyped various shell thicknesses and snare bed cuts to ultimately result in what we think is the optimal snare bed.

-Our snare bed is a generous width combined with a subtle cut in depth which provides great articulation even up to 42 strand snare wires.
+Our snare bed is a generous width combined with a subtle but appropriate cut in depth which provides great articulation, even up to 42 strand snare wires.

 Measure Fundamental Frequency & Note